 When you're done adding features, click Next.
-You don't have to completely fill out and customize every single feature before you publish your Community.
-We recommend simply adding most of the features you'll be using and customizing the icon for each.
+You don't have to completely fill out and customize every single feature before you publish your community.
+We recommend that you add most of the features you'll be using and customize the icon for each.

-The Appearance page is where you upload your Community's logo and cover image, and choose the layout for your Community's home page.
-To make sure graphical elements will wow your members, check out our Look Book for inspiration, and take our Socio Academy course on Designing a Beautiful Event. 😍 🎓
+The Appearance page is where you upload your community's logo and cover image and choose the layout for your community's home page.
+Check out our Look Book for inspiration to make your custom icons stand out, and take our Webex Events Academy course on Designing a Beautiful Event. 😍 🎓

-Before you publish your Community, you must upload a Logo and Cover Image.
-These appear to members on both the Mobile App and Web App.
+Before you publish your community, you must upload a Logo and Cover Image.
+The Mobile App and Web App prominently feature these images.